jeremysalwen/PrinTuna/README.md

 ![](doc/generate_prints.png)

-Now, we need to configure which settings we want printuna to tune.
-By default printuna will tune *all* visible per-object settings (in the screenshot above, this is "wall_thickness" and "line_width").
+Now, we need to configure which settings we want PrinTuna to tune.
+By default printuna will tune *all* visible per-object settings (in the screenshot above, this is "optimize_wall_printing_order", "xy_offset", "fill_perimeter_gaps", and "wall_line_count").

-We need to make sure to enter valid min/max values for each setting we want to tune or it will crash (don't leave those boxes empty!).
+We need to make sure to enter valid min/max values (for integer and float settings), and valid comma separated lists of enum options (for enum settings).

-PrinTuna only supports tuning floating point settings currently.
-Please complain in a bug report if this upsets you.

 Once you have chosen the settings/ranges you want to tune, click the "Generate new set of Test Prints" button.
 You should now see your model tiled on the build surface, with each copy having different settings:

 ![](doc/benchy_grid.png)

+If the "Generate new st of Test Prints" button is not working for you, that means that you have entered invalid options above.

 ### 3. Print your parts
 Now, slice your models, and print them on your 3D printer.
 Remember to keep track of exactly the location of each model